 FORM OF PLEADINGS

-B Concise and direct statement; paragraphs; separate statement of claims or defenses.
-Every pleading shall consist of plain and concise statements in paragraphs consecutively numbered throughout the pleading with Arabic numerals, the contents of which shall be limited as far as practicable to a statement of a single set of circumstances, and a paragraph may be referred to by number in all succeeding pleadings.
-Each separate claim or defense shall be separately stated.
-Within each claim alternative theories of recovery shall be identified as separate counts.
+C Concise and direct statement; paragraphs; separate statement of claims or defenses.
+Every pleading must consist of plain and concise statements in paragraphs consecutively numbered throughout the pleading with Arabic numerals, the contents of which must be limited as far as practicable to a statement of a single set of circumstances, and a paragraph may be referred to by number in all succeeding pleadings.
+Each separate claim or defense must be separately stated.
+Within each claim alternative theories of recovery must be identified as separate counts.

-C Consistency in pleading alternative statements.
-Inconsistent claims or defenses are not objectionable, and when a party is in doubt as to which of two or more statements of fact is true, the party may allege them in the alternative.
-A party may also state as many separate claims or defenses as the party has, regardless of consistency and whether based upon legal or equitable grounds or upon both.
-All statements shall be made subject to the obligation set forth in Rule 17.
+D Consistency in pleading alternative statements.
+Inconsistent claims or defenses are not objectionable and, when a party is in doubt as to which of two or more statements of fact is true, the party may allege them in the alternative.
+A party may also state as many separate claims or defenses as the party has, regardless of consistency and whether based on legal or equitable grounds or both.
+All statements must be made subject to the obligation set forth in Rule 17.

 E Adoption by reference.
 Statements in a pleading may be adopted by reference in a different part of the same pleading.

 [CCP 12/2/78; § B amended by CCP 12/8/84; § B amended by CCP 12/13/86; § A amended and § B adopted and former §§ B,C,D redesignated and amended by CCP 12/8/18.]